 4. Managing Suppliers

 Suppliers in a cloud kitchen can vary from a single establishment supplying for all the brands in the cloud kitchen to different suppliers for each brand.
 In some cases, you can even have a combination of both.
-While finalising suppliers for a cloud kitchen is not too different from a regular commercial restaurant kitchen, you must still look for a combination that is the best for you.
-If your brands have the same base ingredient but some varying ingredients, you can order the base ingredient from the same supplier and the varying ingredients from different suppliers.
+While finalizing suppliers for a cloud kitchen is not too different from a regular commercial restaurant kitchen, you must still look for a combination that is the best for you.
+If your brands have the same base ingredient but some different ingredients, you can order the base ingredient from the same supplier and the different ingredients from different suppliers.
 If your supplier has a different variety of ingredients, you can order for all your brands from the same supplier.
 Just like in the case of a restaurant supplier, you need to ensure that the supplier for your cloud kitchen is just as punctual and particular with the orders.

 While finalizing the supplier, also ensure that you can dictate your terms well.
 As a cloud kitchen you might be tempted to order from different suppliers even when it is not needed to keep accounting simple, but remember that if you end up ordering small units from different brands, it will cost you more.
 Not just that, but you will end up being a very small customer for the supplier which means that you will never be able to leverage your own terms.

 We would say that before finalizing your supplier, you should make a list of all the ingredients you would need across brands and try to order as many as possible from the same supplier.
-It will make it easier to keep track of inventory, you will be able to hold a single person accountable, in case of changes it would be far easier to coordinate and you will definitely save money.
+It will make it easier to keep track of inventory, you will be able to hold a single person accountable, in case of changes it would be far easier to coordinate, and you will definitely save money.